gwaidan/metro-modular/Brickworks/readme.md

 -specifying and labelling a 74HC4050 for IC3 rather than the slow CD4050, to try and improve SD card performance;

+-adding a location marker to keep JLCPCB production batch numbers hidden out of sight;

 -removing branding/trademarks and renaming in accordance with Pichenettes' wishes.